descostesn/RIntroProgBio/manipulatingvectors.md

 <br>
 **TIP**: If you want to compare two values, use also the isTRUE(all.equal()) form.
 The reason is that the way R stores floating values in memory can be tricky.
-Test the code below:
+Test the code below and identify what is wrong:
 <br>

 ```